+What are your sales people doing to generate new channels, bring on more dealers?
 “Our dealer network is great, we don’t want to water down the product by selling it to just anyone, we like the concept of remaining the big name, available only through prime retailers.
 We feel the exclusivity inspires dealers to sell our product first.”

 I kept peppering the partners with questions, but one thing became apparent; in the process of having a great product, a great brand, and a great opportunity, the concept of great sales has escaped them.
 Instead of reaching outwardly, their ego has allowed them to reach a point where they expect business to come to them.
 That concept worked really well in the 90’s, but let’s face it, the world of Amazon and iTunes, 3D printing and overnight delivery have changed our world.
 The internet has both broadened and narrowed our customer base.
 But the attitudes that many business owners have hasn’t changed with technology or innovations in communication/messaging.
 This is a recipe for corporate death.

 Many companies suffer from what I’ve long called the “Field of Dreams-itis.”“If you build it, they will come” doesn’t hold true in the shifting world of sales.
 Engaging customers, whether direct sales, dealership support, B-to-B, or indirect sales has never been easier yet is very frequently ignored for a variety of reasons.